igorauad/gr-dvbs2rx/docs/usage.md

 The `craft` plugin used earlier is handy for generating a test TS stream.
 The example below uses it on the Tx side, while the `bitrate_monitor` plugin is used on the Rx side to measure the bitrate of the decoded MPEG TS stream:

 ```
-tsp -I craft --pid 100 | dvbs2-tx | \
+tsp -I craft --pid 100 | \
+dvbs2-tx --out-fd 3 3>&1 1>&2 | \
 dvbs2-rx --out-fd 3 3>&1 1>&2 | \
 tsp --realtime --buffer-size-mb 1 -P bitrate_monitor -p 1 -O drop
 ```

-This example uses noteworthy descriptor redirection options on `dvbs2-rx` to ensure it only feeds the MPEG TS output into `tsp`, not its logs.
-At first, the `dvbs2-rx` application outputs the decoded TS stream into descriptor 3 through option `-out-fd 3`.
-At the same time, descriptor three is redirected to stdout through option `3>&1`, while the original stdout (containing the receiver logs) goes to stderr due to `1>&2`.
+This example uses noteworthy descriptor redirection options on `dvbs2-tx` and `dvbs2-rx` to ensure they only feed their IQ or MPEG TS outputs into the next app, and not their logs.
+For instance, the `dvbs2-rx` application outputs the decoded TS stream into descriptor 3 through option `--out-fd 3`.
+At the same time, descriptor three is redirected to stdout using `3>&1`, while the original stdout (containing the receiver logs) goes to stderr due to `1>&2`.
 In the end, only the TS output is piped into `tsp`, and the logs are preserved on the console via stderr.
-The same trick is adopted in the other `tsp` examples that follow.
+The same idea applies to `dvbs2-tx`, and the same trick is adopted in the other `tsp` examples that follow.

 ### Example 12